application-research/delta/docs/running-delta-docker.md

-# Running Containerized Delta
+# Running Delta using Docker

 ## Install and run `Delta` using `docker`
 Make sure you have docker installed on your machine.
+You check the following link to install docker on your machine: https://docs.docker.com/engine/install/

+Once you have docker installed, you're good to proceed to the next steps.

 ### Build a delta image with a specific wallet address
 If you already have a wallet with datacap, you can pass it to the command below.
 This copies over the wallet directory to the containerized app and sets it as the default wallet.